lyvqian/AdaGLM/README.md

 This is a repository for the final project of BIOSTAT 815.

+## Installation

-The package can be installed using
+The latest version of this package can be installed using

 ```r
 # install.packages("remotes") # if not already installed
 remotes::install_github("lyvqian/AdaptiveLearningRate")